NicolasHug/Surprise/doc/source/index.rst

 Welcome to Surprise' documentation!
 ===================================

 `Surprise <http://surpriselib.com>`_  is an easy-to-use open source Python library for recommender systems.
-Its goal is to make life easier for reseachers who want to play around with new algorithms ideas, for teachers who want some teaching materials, and for students.

 If you're new to `Surprise <http://surpriselib.com>`_, we invite you to take a look at the :ref:`getting_started` guide, where you'll